Explanation of Course Numbers

 MAE 6257.
 Theory of Vibration.
 3 Credits.

 Damped and undamped natural vibration, response of single- and multiple-degrees-of-freedom systems to steady-state and transient excitations, modal analysis, nonproportional damping and complex modes, variation formulation of equations of motion, discretization of structural systems for vibrational analysis.
-Prerequisite: approval of department.
+Prerequisite: Permission of the department.
+(Fall and spring, Every year)

 MAE 6258.
 Advanced Vibration Analysis and Control.
 3 Credits.